highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 #### The sample application

-The `MQTTConnector`is implemented as part of a sample application that uses data from the Norwegian electricity producer Sognekraft.
+The `MQTTConnector`is implemented as part of a sample application that uses data from the Norwegian electricity producer `Sognekraft`.
 The incoming payload is a hierarchical JSON structure with many measured values but for the purpose of this sample we use only the generated power.
 The connection uses SSL encryption and is password protected, receiving data on a `WebSocket` (TCP/IP).

 The data is provided as one topic for each of the two power plants, and each topic maps to a connector instance.
 In the demo we thus use two connectors.
-Data packets arrive every 2 minutes so the user will have to wait some minutes before a meaningful chart is drawn.

 Each connector provides data for a `spline`chart and a `DataGrid` component.
 The timestamped events and the raw data are displayed in a `HTML component` as unformatted text.
 The user can clear the log.

+Data packets arrive every 2 minutes so the user will have to wait some minutes before a meaningful chart and data grid is drawn.

 #### Reuse